harshnigam45/LogQueryApp/README.md

   The application may experience slowdowns when processing very large log files.

   The system does not currently support real-time log updating; it requires a manual refresh to load new log entries.

+-> How to Run

+To run the application, execute the following command in the terminal:

+python app.py

+Navigate to http://127.0.0.1:5000/ in your web browser to use the application.